Homeless Persons’ Memorial Day 2025

 Community Art Project

-Community members are invited to help create a powerful art installation honoring the 313 individuals experiencing homelessness during Chester County’s 2025 Point-in-Time Count.
-Our goal is to collect 313 decorated homes.
+Community members were invited to help create a powerful art installation honoring those who have passed away while experiencing homelessness and the 313 individuals experiencing homelessness during Chester County’s 2025 Point-in-Time Count.
+Our goal was to collect 313 decorated homes and imagine a Chester County where everyone has a home.

-Your decorated home will be featured with others on a large banner displayed in a high-traffic area of Chester County and shared on our social media.
-Together, they will create a unified message that everyone has a role in building a strong, safe community where every neighbor has a home.
+The decorated home are being featured with others on a large banner (pictured) displayed at the Government Services Center from December 16-21, 2025 and shared on our social media.
+Together, they create a unified message that everyone has a role in building a strong, safe community where every neighbor has a home.

 We hope that this year’s community art project can serve as a heartfelt reminder of our unhoused neighbors while also bringing awareness to the ongoing work to address homelessness in Chester County and beyond.